ktrieu/new-website/blog/tax-guide.md

 ## Notes

 A lot of tax advice on the Internet is very "trust me on this one, dude".
 That is, they just tell you to do things without really pointing to a source that backs it up or explaining why.
 I don't like that, so wherever possible, I will be explaining _why_ you need to do something, with links back to the IRS/CRA websites.
-For flow, these will be hidden away in sections:
+If these get too detailed, they'll be hidden away in sections:

 <details>
     <summary>Like this.</summary>